kesslerjohn/kesslerjohn/README.md

 I like to think about mathematical approaches to computing, and (conversely) questions in mathematical computing.
 I also (of course) love building projects that provide some personal utility in my life and the lives of those around me.

-For contact info, please visit my personal website [under construction]
+For contact info, please visit my personal website at kesslerjohn.com [under construction]